brettchalupa/projectbook/src/general-graphical-apps/game-library.md

 - Track playtime by monitoring the processes
 - Support organizing and group games by play status or platform or genre
-- Support loading ROMs and launching emulators for those games.
+- Support loading ROMs and launching emulators for those games